AI Control Planes vs. Marketing Noise: Shipping Through Search, Security, and Framework Churn

 - Drupal/WordPress: Patch Discipline Beats Heroics

-- Education, Journalism, and Workforce: Measurement Finally Shows Up
+- Education, Journalism, and Workforce: Programs That Measure Outcomes

 - Coverage Ledger (All Verified Items Compiled)